Download the Fact Sheet (Updated 2015)

 - In 2009 , 91.5% of children in Asian families in Arkansas were U.S. citizens, as were 89.5% of children in Latino families.

-Immigrant, Latino, and Asian entrepreneurs, consumers, and taxpayers add billions of dollars and thousands of jobs to Arkansas’s economy.
+Immigrant, Latino, and Asian entrepreneurs and consumers add billions of dollars and thousands of jobs to Arkansas’s economy.

-Immigrants are integral to Arkansas’s economy as workers.
+Immigrants are integral to Arkansas’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from Arkansas, the state would lose $798 million in economic activity, $354 million in gross state product, and approximately 6,660 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .